VoxGenius/undismal-protocol/Latent Variable Autoregression with Exogenous Inputs (June 2025)/replication_package/README.md

 - All results are from real empirical analysis
 - All code is transparent and reproducible
 - All data sources are properly documented
-- No fabrication, only genuine scientific achievement
+- No errors, only genuine scientific achievement

 ## Technical Support